raffraffraff/musicbee-web-controller/README.md

 # About
 This is a simple web controller for MusicBee.
 Currently it can fetch album art, artist, title, rating and Last.FM loved status.
+I'm adding volume control and some basic tag editing.
 It requires the Beekeeper MusicBee plugin which you can download [here](http://grismar.net/beekeeper/plugin.zip).
 Unzip it to the MusicBee plugins directory and restart MusicBee.
 For full functionality, change the configuration to allow database updates (this will let you change the rating and love / unlove tracks).

 ![screenshot](https://github.com/raffraffraff/musicbee-web-controller/blob/main/screenshot.jpg?raw=true)